Sound remotely familiar?

 There are free web-based apps like Trello or Asana that enable you to create a to-do list each that’s accessible from any device.
 You can use them to assign tasks to each team member and check in to see their progress and what different team members have on their plates for the week.
 It’s a great way to stay on schedule.

 Step 4.
-Up your Mindset – Believe you are the Boss
+Up your Mindset – Believe you are the CEO

 This sometimes means they don’t take advice or they don’t open up the floor for discussion; they make a decision and then work their butts off to ensure it was the best decision.

-You don’t have to be a natural born leader to be a good boss, but you have to start by upgrading your mindset and believing that you are now the one in-charge.
+You don’t have to be a natural-born leader to be a good CEO, but you have to start by upgrading your mindset and believing that you are now the one in charge.

 Develop good team management skills by shifting your focus beyond your own desk to much bigger organisational goals, while at the same time, being more aware of each team member’s role and capabilities.